 As of Sept.
 1, 2023, the regular benefit applies for the Consumer Directed HealthSelect plan.
 This means you must meet your annual deductible before medical and mental health Virtual Visits are covered.
 After you meet your deductible, you will pay 20% coinsurance.

 Telemedicine services with an in-network mental health provider are covered the same as in-person office visits for all HealthSelectSM participants, including Consumer Directed HealthSelect.
-See the Master Benefits Plan Document for your plan for benefit details.
-COVID-19-related telemedicine services are being covered at no cost through the end of the public health emergency or Aug.
-31, 2023, whichever comes first.
+See the Master Benefit Plan Document (MBPD) for your plan for benefit details.

 Your coverage includes care for many mental health concerns, including: